-Some studies have characterized the relationship between alcohol consumption and various chronic conditions as a J-shaped curve, with slightly greater risk among abstainers compared with low to moderate drinkers, and progressive disease as drinking increases. ^{293, 294} This association has been most strongly supported by studies examining the association between low to moderate alcohol consumption and ischemic heart disease (IHD).
+Some studies have characterized the relationship between alcohol consumption and various chronic conditions as a J-shaped curve, with slightly greater risk among abstainers compared with low to moderate drinkers, and progressive disease as drinking increases.
+This association has been most strongly supported by studies examining the association between low to moderate alcohol consumption and ischemic heart disease (IHD).
 A meta-analysis examining the impact of low to moderate alcohol consumption (<30 grams/day) on IHD risk found that moderate drinkers without heavy drinking episodes had a significantly lower risk for IHD than lifetime abstainers (RR=0.64 [95% CI, 0.53 to 0.71]), whereas moderate drinkers who engaged in heavy drinking episodes had a slight, but statistically nonsignificant, higher risk for IHD (RR=1.12 [95% CI, 0.91 to 1.37]).
-295

 Similarly, some studies have reported a protective effect in the association between low levels of alcohol consumption and varying degrees of cognitive impairment.
-A 2008 systematic review of 23 studies found evidence to suggest that small amounts of alcohol may protect against dementia (RR=0.63 [95% CI, 0.53 to 0.75]), but not for vascular dementia or general cognitive decline for older adults, aged \geq 65 years, when compared with nondrinkers.
-The analysis identified a wide range within its included studies in which low to moderate alcohol consumption was found to be beneficial for reducing risk of dementia, from \geq 1 drink/day to 1-28 units/week.
-Similarly, a meta-analysis of 15 studies found significant beneficial effects for light to moderate drinkers (range 1-28 drinks/week, varying by study) and dementia (RR=0.74 [95% CI, 0.61 to 0.91]), but also for vascular dementia (RR=0.75 [95% CI, 0.57 to 0.98]) and Alzheimer disease (RR=0.72 [95% CI, 0.61 to 0.86]) among older drinkers when compared with nondrinkers.297 On the other hand, this review did not find a beneficial effect of low to moderate alcohol consumption on cognitive decline.297
+A 2008 systematic review of 23 studies found evidence to suggest that small amounts of alcohol may protect against dementia (RR=0.63 [95% CI, 0.53 to 0.75]), but not for vascular dementia or general cognitive decline for older adults, aged $\geq$ 65 years, when compared with nondrinkers.
+The analysis identified a wide range within its included studies in which low to moderate alcohol consumption was found to be beneficial for reducing risk of dementia, from $\geq$ 1 drink/day to 1-28 units/week.
+Similarly, a meta-analysis of 15 studies found significant beneficial effects for light to moderate drinkers (range 1-28 drinks/week, varying by study) and dementia (RR=0.74 [95% CI, 0.61 to 0.91]), but also for vascular dementia (RR=0.75 [95% CI, 0.57 to 0.98]) and Alzheimer disease (RR=0.72 [95% CI, 0.61 to 0.86]) among older drinkers when compared with nondrinkers.
+On the other hand, this review did not find a beneficial effect of low to moderate alcohol consumption on cognitive decline.

 However, this so-called "protective effect" remains controversial due to the potential misclassification of former heavy drinkers as abstainers in those studies, biasing the results in favor of light to moderate drinkers.
-For example, a meta-analysis examining the protective effect of moderate alcohol use on all-cause mortality found that estimates of mortality risk from alcohol were significantly altered by study design and characteristics, such as the misclassification of former drinkers as abstainers and lack of adjustment for confounding lifestyle variables.
+The protective effect of moderate alcohol use on all-cause mortality found that estimates of mortality risk from alcohol were significantly altered by study design and characteristics, such as the misclassification of former drinkers as abstainers and lack of adjustment for confounding lifestyle variables.
 Moreover, a recent review summarized reasons for skepticism about the effects of low-dose alcohol consumption, including the lack of controlled studies investigating the association, the biological mechanisms for the health benefits being recently disconfirmed, evidence for adverse physiological effects of low-dose alcohol consumption, publication bias, and various confounding study population characteristics (e.g., benefits observed predominantly in Caucasian populations, moderate drinkers generally have healthier lifestyles, systematic exclusion of unhealthy drinkers).
-Page of the potential studies investigating the confounding study population characteristics (e.g., benefits observed predominantly in Caucasian populations, moderate drinkers generally have healthier lifestyles, systematic exclusion of unhealthy drinkers).
+He potential disconfirmed and the poten